futurethang/11ty-Homepage/index.md

+---
+layout: default-layout.njk
-# Kevin Hyde
+title: Kevin Hyde
+---

-## Now and Future Web Developer
+## Building the Next Web

-I build modern web applicaitons with top of the line and next generation JavaScript frameworks.
+\
+I am a UX Engineer that builds visionary cloud based enterprise software with the latest front-end technologies and top industry frameworks.
+\

-I am passionate about the future of Decentralized Application building, and combine my UX Engineering and Smart Contract development skills to the next version of the Web.
+I'm passionate about Web 3.0 and the future of Decentralized Application building on the Ethereum blockchain.
+I'm eager to use my UX Design and Engineering experience, combined with Solidity smart contract development skills, to build the next version of the Web.
+\
+I'm also an advocate for wider adoption of the Web Component standard in building moder web applications, with help from awesome projects like Lit.